LironeFitoussi/TA-at-IITC/General Exercises/Week 2/Loops/javascript-loops-additional-exercises-with-hints.md

     Hint: Use prompt() to get user input for numbers and operations.
     [Learn more about do...while loops](https://www.w3schools.com/jsref/jsref_dowhile.asp)

-16. Write a for loop that finds the greatest common divisor (GCD) of two numbers.
+16. HARD: Write a for loop that finds the greatest common divisor (GCD) of two numbers.
     Hint: Use the Euclidean algorithm: repeatedly replace the larger number with the remainder of the larger divided by the smaller.
     [Learn more about for loops](https://www.w3schools.com/js/js_loop_for.asp)

-17. Create a while loop that implements the Caesar cipher for a given string and shift value.
+17. HARD: Create a while loop that implements the Caesar cipher for a given string and shift value.
     Hint: Use charCodeAt() and String.fromCharCode() to manipulate character codes.
     [Learn more about while loops](https://www.w3schools.com/js/js_loop_while.asp)